awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `MasterUserPassword`  <a name="cfn-rds-dbcluster-masteruserpassword"></a>
 The master password for the DB instance\.
-If you specify the `SourceDBInstanceIdentifier` or `DBSnapshotIdentifier` property, don't specify this property\.
+If you specify the `SourceDBInstanceIdentifier` or `SnapshotIdentifier` property, don't specify this property\.
 The value is inherited from the source DB instance or snapshot\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)